vlopez0392/NodeJS/Section7/78_Cross_Origin_Resource_Sharing/78_Cross_Origin_Policy.md

 ### Cross Origin Resource Sharing (CORS)

 CORS allows us to relax the restrictions that the same origin policy enforces.
-This way, we can make applications that potentially span man y different domains and origins.
+This way, we can make applications that potentially span many different domains and origins.
 Because the same origin policy generally limits us to communicate with a single origin.

 What does wikipedia do when requesting resources?
 Wikipedia gets a lot of its media (diagrams and images) from a partner site *wikimedia.org*.
 Wikipedia and other websites are able to make requests to *wikimedia.org*  cross origin because it uses the following CORS header: